A new perspective on low-rank optimization: The Matrix Perspective Function and Its Applications

 \subsection{Examples of the Matrix Perspective Function}

 Theorem \ref{thm:lowrankset} demonstrates that, for spectral functions under low-rank constraints, taking the matrix perspective is equivalent to taking the convex hull.
 To highlight the utility of Theorems \ref{lemma:equivalence}-\ref{thm:lowrankset}, we therefore supply the perspective functions of some spectral regularization functions which frequently arise in the low-rank matrix literature, and summarize them in Table \ref{tab:perspfncomparison}.
-We also discuss how these functions and their perspectives can be efficiently optimized over.
+We also discuss how these functions and their perspectives can be efficiently optimized over. {Note that all functions introduced in this section are either matrix convex or the trace of a matrix convex function, and thus supply valid convex relaxations when used as regularizers for the MPRT.}